Fix Slow Page Loading Waiting for fonts.googleapis.com

 1. Using Static Google DNS Servers

-Generally browsers use default DNS settings offered by your internet service provider (ISP) and cause slow page loading due to problems in caching.
+All browsers by default use DNS settings offered by your internet service provider (ISP).
+This may cause slow page loading due to problems in caching.
 The best solution to overcome this is to use public DNS servers like Google public DNS.
 This will improve the page loading speed since the fonts are already cached in Google DNS servers.

 2. Blocking fonts.googleapis.com with Hosts File

-Ensure to disable the option “Clear History and Cache on Exit” on your browser so that the fonts downloaded once will be stored on the browser.
-When any webpage needs the same font families again, they will be used from browser’s storage instead of calling the Google server thus loads the page faster.
+Some of the browsers offer an option to clear the browsing history when you close the browser.
+Ensure to disable the option “Clear History and Cache on Exit” so that the browser uses the fonts from the cache after initial download.
+When a webpage needs the same font families again, the browser uses the fonts from the cache storage instead of calling the Google server thus loads the page faster.

 4. Check Browser Extensions